5 from 21 votes

-Edible keto cookie dough!
-Eat this sweet sugar-free dough as is or roll it into delicious truffles.
-It’s a perfect no-bake indulgence that takes only 5 minutes to make!
+This Keto Cookie Dough is quick, easy, and egg-free.
+Eat with a spoon or roll it into delicious truffles.
+It's a perfect no-bake indulgence that takes only 5 minutes to make!

 Raise your hand if you’ve ever gorged yourself on raw cookie dough.
 Haven’t we all been there?
 Sometimes it tastes even better than the finished cookies!
-I am sorely tempted every time I make my Keto Chocolate Chip Cookies.
+I admit, I am sorely tempted every time I make a batch of Keto Chocolate Chip Cookies.
+No-bake Keto Cookie Dough to the rescue!
+It’s egg free, sugar free, and grain free, so it satisfies that craving in a safe and healthier way.

 And oh boy, is it ever tasty.
-It may just be one of my favorite new easy keto desserts.
-I took some to a party and it was gone within minutes.
+It might just be one of my favorite easy keto desserts.
+I love rolling it into balls and turning them into keto truffles.
+I took some to a party once and they were the first dessert to disappear!

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.